- Home

 - 13 Sustainable Decorating Tips for an Eco-Friendly Home

-- Plastic containers can be reused for food storage, glass jars for nail, tacks, etc.
+- Plastic containers can be reused for food storage; glass jars for nails, tacks, etc.

 - Donate outgrown clothes to friends or local charities.
-For more information on how to reduce waste from clothing, check out this blog on selling, donating and upcycling your old clothes!
+Learn more about reducing clothing waste by visiting this blog on selling, donating, and upcycling old clothes for practical tips and ideas.

-- Try to repair before you consider replacement of lawn mowers, tools, vacuum cleaners, TVs
+- Try to repair before considering replacement of lawn mowers, tools, vacuum cleaners, and TVs

-- Donate broken appliances to Goodwill industries, a local rescue mission or charity, or find out if a nearby vocational school can use them for parts or to have students practice repairing them
+- Donate broken appliances to Goodwill, a local rescue mission or charity, or a nearby vocational school for parts or student practice

-- Offer furniture and household items no longer needed to college students and friends, or donate to charity
+- Offer furniture and household items no longer needed to college students, friends, or local charities

 - Bring reusable bags to the grocery store